alex-uspenskyi/presentation-builder-from-pdf/README.md

 # Thinkific Presetation Builder

-This project was developed within Vanhackathon to resolve challenge #3 from Thinkific.
+This project was developed within Vanhackathon.
 It is plain **React app with Redux** using only browser capabilities like File API, Audio API, IndexedDB.

 This project supports common code style for React app, powered by ESLint and Prettier